-AUBSU and Student Services have teamed up to bring you a series of wellbeing-themed days and support workshops that run once a month across the academic year, with the aim of providing support and information to those who may want it.
+AUBSU have worked hard to bring you a series of wellbeing-themed days and support workshops that run once a month across the academic year, with the aim of providing support and information to those who may want it.
 This months’ is focused on perfectionism and failure, something that we’re often faced with during our creative studies and careers.

 WHAT IS PERFECTIONISM?

 “Wait a minute, isn’t perfectionism a good thing?” we hear you cry.

 Actually, perfectionism is kind of, well, not a good thing.

 Perfectionism is less about high standards, and more about unrealistic standards.
 It’s having goals that physically aren’t attainable, setting standards so high that the likelihood of failure is far greater.
 It’s leaving yourself no room for mistakes, and having no patience for process, learning, or growth.
 It’s being self-critical to the extent that you are placing more value in your performance and your work, rather than in your human self.

 Perfectionism has links to depression, anxiety, and low self-esteem and in fact there are studies that suggest that the higher the level of perfectionism is, the more psychological disorders you’re going to suffer.
 Perfectionism is on the rise, and researchers who are interested in the subject are even talking about how it’s heading toward an epidemic and public health issue.
 We’re a generation who are growing obsessed with self-criticism, fear of failure, and undermining our own potential.

 As artists and makers, perfectionism can be very dangerous.
 It’s difficult to be creative when you’re clouded with self-doubt and worries about failure.
 When we are struggling with a fear of not measuring up to expectations, we end up feeling that our work is inadequate, and we lose any respect for the creative journey – and the creative journey is the part where we truly learn about ourselves and our creative style.